 STAFF ANALYSIS: Comments were timely filed by Southern Bell,

 Centel, United, GTEFL and JAPC.
 After reviewing the comments, staff recommends that the Commission adopt the proposed rule, with the changes discussed below and shown on the attachment.
+On the attachment, recommended changes to the proposed rule are shaded.

 25-4.020(3): (new schedule of records and retention periods incorporated)